 Bamboo Canvas: Instructional Innovation for a Globalized Classroom

-27th Street between 7th and 8th Avenues, 8th floor;
+27th Street between Seventh and Eighth 8th Avenues, 8th Floor

-Enter through the Dubinsky Building (27th street--- building closest to 8th Avenue)
+Enter through the Dubinsky Student Center (27th Street and Eighth Avenue)

 This event is closed.